California State Route 35: Route description

+(a) Route 17 at Summit Road to Route 92 via Skyline Boulevard.

+(b) Route 92 to Route 280 at Bunker Hill Drive.

+(c) Route 280 via Skyline Boulevard to Route 1 in San Francisco.

 The highway begins at the junction of Summit Road and State Route 17, at Patchen Pass.
 While SR 17 traverses the pass outright, SR 35 primarily is on the ridgeline.
 The portion of SR 35 from SR 17 to Bear Creek Road is called Summit Road.
 The highway then merges with Bear Creek Road for a few miles before becoming Skyline Boulevard.
 It bears the name Skyline Boulevard for a majority of its route along the ridge of the Santa Cruz Mountains to the west of Silicon Valley, passing by cities such as San Jose, Saratoga, and Palo Alto.
 The southern portion of the road, starting at Highway 17 and ending at Black Road, is mostly a narrow and winding country road without a double-yellow line.
 However, the road has been upgraded to 2 lanes beginning at Black Road, and remains in this configuration until it merges with Interstate 280 north of California State Route 92.
 The road reaches its highest elevation near Sanborn Skyline County Park at about 3,000 ft (914 m).
 The road passes through the small community of Sky Londa where it intersects State Route 84.
 The ridge that the road follows forms the border between Santa Cruz and Santa Clara counties.
 However, the boundary is so irregular that the road weaves in and out of the two counties.